censorship-no/ceno-docs/user-manual/en/browser/troubleshooting.md

 CENO was able to contact a web server directly and retrieve content from it.
 Unfortunately, someone intercepted the connection and directed it to an illegitimate server.

 This usually means that the site is blocked by your access provider or country.
-However, this particular error can only happen when you are accessing the site via plain HTTP instead of the more secure, encrypted HTTPS protocol.
+However, this particular error can only happen when you are accessing the site over insecure HTTP (instead of the more secure HTTPS protocol), as CENO cannot detect the tampering by itself.

 Thus, one way to get to the legitimate site is to try to access it over HTTPS by tapping the address bar and replacing `http://` with `https://` at the beginning of its URL.
 Of course, this will only work if the site supports HTTPS.
 If it does not, and you get "Failed to retrieve the resource" from CENO, you will need to go to the [Settings page](settings.md), disable Origin access, and try again.